material-components/material-components-android/docs/components/ProgressIndicator.md

 #### Size and layout

-`CircularProgressIndicator` can configure its size by adjusting `indicatorSize`, `indicatorRadius`, and `indicatorInset`. `indicatorSize` sets the width of the track/indicator. `indicatorRadius` sets the size of the ring by the radius measured from the axial line. `indicatorInset` gives an extra space between the outer edge to the drawable's bounds.
+`CircularProgressIndicator` can configure its size by adjusting `trackThickness`, `indicatorSize`, and `indicatorInset`. `trackThickness` sets the thickness of the track/indicator. `indicatorSize` sets the size of the ring by the diameter of the outer edge. `indicatorInset` gives an extra space between the outer edge to the drawable's bounds.

-Note: If half of the `indicatorSize` is greater than the `indicatorRadius`, `IllegalArgumentException` will be thrown during initialization.
+Note: If the `trackThickness` is greater than the half of the `indicatorSize`, `IllegalArgumentException` will be thrown during initialization.

 #### Showing and hiding with animations